-You will be expected to carry a DSMB/safety-sausage and reel/spool.
-More importantly, you will be expected to know how to safely use one and be experienced in it’s use.
-If you don’t yet own one, don’t borrow someone else’s, go out and buy one.
+You will be expected to carry a DSMB (Delayed Surface Marker Buoy – sometimes called a “safety-sausage”) and reel or spool.
+More importantly, you will be expected to know how to safely use one and be experienced in its use.
+If you don’t have your own, don’t borrow someone else’s, go out and buy one.
 Then practice first in the pool, then in open water from varying depths.

-You’ll be deploying a DSMB at the end of almost every dive from between 12 to 6 metres.
+You’ll be deploying a DSMB at the end of almost every dive from between 12 and 5 metres below the surface.

 Wetsuits & thermal protection

-3mm is fine for the first couple of days, but as the week went on and I started to acclimatise, I felt cold towards the end of the dives and night-diving was just chilly from the start.
-Wearing a long sleeve rash vest did help.
+I’ve worn both 3.5mm and 5mm full-length wetsuits to the Red Sea in September/October.
+3.5mm is fine for the first few days, but as the week went on and I started to acclimatise, I felt cold towards the end of the dives and night-diving was just chilly from the start.
+Wearing a long sleeve rash vest and neoprene beanie does help.

-On other trips I’ve taken both a 3mm and a 5mm full length wetsuit.
-I started out in the 3mm, then switched to the 5mm halfway though the week.
-Although this sounds ideal, it does mean you have to pack 2 wetsuits (which are heavy) and when you switch between them, your weighting will be all over the place.
+On other trips I’ve taken both a 3.5mm and a 5mm full length wetsuit.
+I started out in the 3.5mm, then switched to the 5mm halfway though the week.
+Although this sounds ideal, it does mean you have to pack two wetsuits (which are heavy) and when you switch between them, your weighting will be all over the place.

 To keep things simple, I now just wear a 5mm wetsuit throughout the week.
-I get my weighting sorted on day 1 and never change a thing.
+I get my weighting sorted on day one and never change a thing.

 I like to have a few bits and bobs in a small waterproof plastic bag so I can sort myself out if I have a problem.